CodeDoc AI for Confluence — Documentation

 Understanding how your data flows through CodeDoc AI:

-1. Source code is fetched from your Git provider using your access token.
+- The Atlassian Forge runtime (hosted on Atlassian's infrastructure) fetches your source code from your Git provider using your access token.

-3. Documentation is generated by the AI and returned to the app.
+- Documentation is generated by the AI and returned to the Forge runtime.

 For full details, see our Privacy Policy.